Skip to Content

 In New Zealand the government runs a "no faults" insurance type scheme known as ACC, to cover the costs of any accident you might have while in New Zealand.
 This scheme applies equally to New Zealanders and foreign visitors, such as international students.
 If you attend the doctor with an accident related matter, it is important to let the receptionist and doctor know that your complaint is accident related.
 This will result in some additional questions being asked of you and your needing to sign a form.
 What it will mean however is reduced costs for accident related consultations.
 However, your insurance company will still reimburse any costs of medical care over and above what ACC will pay for.

 The University has in place regulations relating to illness or accident that might prevent you from attending exams or completing course work or which might interfere with your ability to complete exams to the best of your ability.
-If you believe that your study or performance has been seriously affected by illness or accident then you should, as soon as possible, see one of the doctors at the Massey Medical Centre where the aegrotat (exam not sat because of illness or accident) or impaired performance (exam attempted but unwell at time or immediately prior) forms can be completed.
+If you believe that your study or performance has been seriously affected by illness or accident then you should, as soon as possible, see one of the doctors at the Massey Health Centre where the aegrotat (exam not sat because of illness or accident) or impaired performance (exam attempted but unwell at time or immediately prior) forms can be completed.

 On rare occasions, because of prolonged serious illness, some students need to withdraw from University on medical grounds.
 Again, you will need supporting documentation from a doctor under such circumstances. please click here to go to the IP/Aegrotat page.